tomcritchlow/tomcritchlow.github.io/wiki/blogging/new-blogging.md

 A 12-week course and set of cohorts that sign up for learning how to blog.

 If you give me seed money I'll get 1,000 new blogs online.

+Other ideas:

+- Some kind of small-b analytics.
+How can you tell the right people are reading?
+- New kind of comments?
+Does commento.io solve this?
+Discourse?
+-